 - Find your Rock ‘n’ Roll Dublin entry

 - Update estimated finish time.

 - Save changes.

-After the event deadline: If your training has gone better than expected, and you would like to move up to a faster corral, pick up your race number at the Health & Fitness Expo and then proceed to the “Solutions” table to be re-assigned to the appropriate corral.
+After the event deadline: If your training has gone better than expected, and you would like to move up to a faster corral, pick up your race number at Packet Pick up and then proceed to the “Solutions” table to be re-assigned to the appropriate corral.
 To move back to a slower corral, simply start in that corral on race morning.
 No official corral change is necessary.